squinkylabs/SquinkyVCV/docs/sq2.md

 ### Changing notes

-**S, P, D**: Set note attribute to be edited (Start time, Pitch, and Duration).
+**s, p, d**: Set note attribute to be edited (Start time, Pitch, and Duration).
 The current mode is always displayed in the status area above the note grid.

 When notes are selected and StartTime or Duration is current edit attribute: